Antimicrobial stewardship (AMS)

 Antimicrobial stewardship (AMS) is a systematic approach to improving antimicrobial use, with a view to improving clinical outcomes and minimising adverse events relating to their use, including the development of antimicrobial resistance.
 Effective hospital AMS programs have been shown to decrease inappropriate antimicrobial use, reduce the burden of multidrug-resistant organisms, and improve the safety and quality of patient care.

 Along with infection prevention and control activities (such as hand hygiene, environmental cleaning and managing patients with infection or colonisation), AMS is considered a key strategy in SA Health Safety and Quality programs that focus on preventing and controlling healthcare associated infections.
-AMS is included as a standalone criterion in the National Safety and Quality Healthcare Service Standards (Standard 3.14).
+AMS is included as a criteria in the National Safety and Quality Healthcare Service Standards (second edition) Standard 3.15 and 3.16.

 In November 2014, the Antimicrobial Stewardship Clinical Care Standard was launched by the ACSQHC.
 This standard aims to ensure that a patient with a bacterial infection receives optimal treatment with antibiotics.